dcc-ca-2018/wordpress-ca/_pages/terms-and-conditions.md

 As a condition to your participation in the Program, you agree that while you are a Program participant you will comply with all laws, ordinances, rules, regulations, orders, licenses, permits, judgments, decisions or other requirements of any governmental authority that has jurisdiction over you, whether those laws, etc. are now in effect or later come into effect during the time you are a Program participant.
 Without limiting the foregoing obligation, you agree that as a condition of your participation in the Program you will comply with all applicable laws (federal, state or otherwise) that govern marketing email, including without limitation, the CAN-SPAM Act of 2003 and all other anti-spam laws.

 <h2>Term of the Agreement and Program</h2>
 The term of this Agreement will begin upon our acceptance of your Program application and will end when terminated by either party.
 Either you or we may terminate this Agreement at any time, with or without cause, by giving the other party written notice of termination.
-Upon the termination of this Agreement for any reason, you will immediately cease use of, and remove from your site, all links to <strong>http://gotbuffs.com</strong>, and all of our trademarks, trade dress, and logos, and all other materials provided by or on behalf of us to you pursuant hereto or in connection with the Program. <strong>My Blog</strong> reserves the right to end the Program at any time.
-Upon program termination, <strong>My Blog</strong> will pay any outstanding earnings accrued above <strong>$20</strong>.
+Upon the termination of this Agreement for any reason, you will immediately cease use of, and remove from your site, all links to <strong>http://gotbuffs.com</strong>, and all of our trademarks, trade dress, and logos, and all other materials provided by or on behalf of us to you pursuant hereto or in connection with the Program. <strong>CraveBusters</strong> reserves the right to end the Program at any time.
+Upon program termination, <strong>CraveBusters</strong> will pay any outstanding earnings accrued above <strong>$</strong>.

 <h2>Termination</h2>
-<strong>My Blog</strong>, in its sole discretion, has the right to suspend or terminate your account and refuse any and all current or future use of the Program, or any other <strong>My Blog</strong> service, for any reason at any time.
-Such termination of the Service will result in the deactivation or deletion of your Account or your access to your Account, and the forfeiture and relinquishment of all potential or to-be-paid commissions in your Account if they were earned through fraudulent, illegal, or overly aggressive, questionable sales or marketing methods. <strong>My Blog</strong> reserves the right to refuse service to anyone for any reason at any time.
+<strong>CraveBusters</strong>, in its sole discretion, has the right to suspend or terminate your account and refuse any and all current or future use of the Program, or any other <strong>CraveBusters</strong> service, for any reason at any time.
+Such termination of the Service will result in the deactivation or deletion of your Account or your access to your Account, and the forfeiture and relinquishment of all potential or to-be-paid commissions in your Account if they were earned through fraudulent, illegal, or overly aggressive, questionable sales or marketing methods. <strong>CraveBusters</strong> reserves the right to refuse service to anyone for any reason at any time.

 <h2>Relationship of Parties</h2>